 History

-Bowes Castle was originally a timber structure built around 1136 by Alan of Penthièvre, Count of Brittany and 1st Earl of Richmond.
-It is located within the former site of the Roman Fort of Lavatrae, in County Durham, England.
-Selection of the northwest corner of Roman Fort of Lavatrae for the castle was chosen due to its strategic location along the Stainmore Pass in northern England.
-The castle passed to Alan’s son, Earl Conan the Little in 1146.
-Upon Conan's death a quarter of a century later in 1171, the castle passed to the English Crown.
+Bowes Castle was originally a timber structure built around 1136 by Alan de Bretagne, the Count of Brittany and 1st Earl of Richmond.
+It is located within the former site of the Roman Fort of Lavatris in County Durham, England.
+The location of the northwest corner of the Roman Fort of Lavatris was chosen for the castle due to its strategic location along the Stainmore Pass in northern England.
+The castle passed to Alan's son, Earl Conan the Little, in 1146.
+Upon Conan's death a quarter of a century later, in 1171, the castle passed to the English Crown.

-King Henry II fortified the castle including construction of a stone keep between the years of 1170 to 1187.
-During this time, the castle was attacked by the Scots in 1173 during the Great Revolt of 1173-1174.
-In 1174, money was spent on repairs along with construction of bulwarks surrounding the keep.
-The extra measures of defense were added for protection against anticipated future invasions by King William the Lion of Scotland.
+King Henry II fortified the castle, including constructing a stone keep between 1171 to 1187.
+During this time the Scots attacked the castle in 1173 during the Great Revolt of 1173-1174.
+In 1174, money was spent on repairs and building bulwarks surrounding the keep.
+The extra defensive measures were added to protect against anticipated future invasions by King William the Lion of Scotland.
+William did besiege the castle again in 1174, but was forced to retreat when a relief force arrived, led by Geoffrey, the Archbishop of York and illegitimate son of King Henry II.

 Castle Highlights

-Bowes Castle is free to enter during daylight hours with parking available in the village of Bowes.
-Despite the ruinous state of the structure as only the keep remains, it is definitely worth a visit.
+Bowes Castle is free to enter during daylight hours, with parking available in the village of Bowes.
+Despite the ruinous state of the structure, as only the keep remains, it is worth a visit.
 Originally three stories tall, it still represents a foreboding sight.
-A modern staircase inside the castle enables visitors to go up one level.
+A modern staircase inside the castle enables visitors to go up one level to the first floor.

-The former Roman fort, which castle was built atop can still be visually traced along most of its perimeter as outlined by earthworks and ditches.
+The former Roman fort, which the castle was built atop, can still be visually traced along most of its perimeter as outlined by earthworks and ditches.
 Bowes Castle can be explored thoroughly in about an hour.
-To schedule a complete day of castle touring, I recommend visiting Barnard Castle located just a few miles away.
+I recommend visiting Barnard Castle, just a few miles away, for a full day of castle touring.

 Bowes Castle is also haunted.